Microphysics of Early Dark Energy: Data and Methodology

 \section{Data and Methodology}

 We derive cosmological parameter constraints by running a complete Markov Chain Monte Carlo (MCMC) using the public code \texttt{CosmoMC} (see \url{https://cosmologist.info/cosmomc/}) \cite{Lewis:2002ah} with modified versions of the Boltzmann solver \texttt{CAMB} to solve the different linearized perturbations in each of our microphysics scenarios \cite{Lewis:1999bs}.
 We model neutrinos as two massless and one massive species with $m_\nu=0.06$ eV and $N_\text{eff}=3.046$.
 Our dataset includes different combinations of early and late time data described below: \begin{itemize} \item \textbf{P18:} \textit{Planck} 2018 CMB measurements via the \texttt{TTTEEE plik lite} high-$\ell$, \texttt{TT} and \texttt{EE} low-$\ell$, and lensing likelihoods \cite{Planck:2019nip}. \item \textbf{BAO:} We use data from the BOSS survey (data release 12) at $z=$0.38, 0.51, and 0.61 \cite{BOSS:2016wmc}, low redshift measurements from the 6dF survey at $z=$ 0.106 \cite{Beutler:2011hx}, and the BOSS main galaxy sample at $z=0.15$ \cite{Ross:2014qpa}. \item \textbf{R19:} Local Hubble constant measurement by the SH0ES collaboration giving $H_0=74.03\pm1.42$ km/s/Mpc \cite{Riess:2020fzl}. \item \textbf{SN:} Pantheon supernovae dataset consisting of the luminosity distances of 1048 SNe Ia in the redshift range of $0.01<z<2.3$ \cite{Scolnic:2017caz}. \end{itemize} Note that the \texttt{plik lite} likelihood is a foreground and nuisance marginalized version of the full \texttt{plik} likelihood \cite{Planck:2019nip}.
-We have found that the two likelihoods return nearly identical posterior distributions for a standard case of EDE as a phenomenological fluid, and therefore use the \texttt{plik lite} likelihood in place of the full likelihood for speed in analysis.
+We have found that the two likelihoods return nearly identical posterior distributions with statistically equivalent $\Delta\chi^2$ values for cases of standard EDE as a phenomenological fluid, as well as cases with altered sound speed and nonzero anisotropic stress.
+Therefore, we use the \texttt{plik lite} likelihood in place of the full likelihood for speed in analysis.